RodrigoFigueroaM/CurvesAndSurfaces/NEWB-Spline/README.md

 ## Sources:
 * B-spline: https://en.wikipedia.org/wiki/B-spline
 * Algorithm: https://en.wikipedia.org/wiki/De_Boor%27s_algorithm
+* B-spline knot vector: An Introduction to NURBS With Histotical Perspective, Author David F. Rogers

 # Code:
     The for the implemetation of spline can be found  under